JD Admission

 Application components

-Completed applications must be electronically submitted to ASU Law through LSAC and include the following:
+Completed applications must be submitted online to ASU Law through LSAC and include the following:

-Application fee: This year’s application fee ($65) is waived for all applicants.
+Application fee: The application fee ($65) is waived for all applicants.

 Personal statement: The personal statement should give the committee a better picture of who you are beyond your academic achievements and resume.
-It should be compelling, show off your writing skills, and include some discussion of why you want to go to law school.
+It should be compelling, well-written, and include some discussion of why you want to go to law school.
 It is also an opportunity to highlight specific reasons for your interest in ASU Law.
 Your personal statement should be no more than two double-spaced, typed pages and in a font size no smaller than 11 point.

 Resume: Your resume should include details about your educational background, work history, military service, leadership roles, honor societies, scholarships, extracurricular activities, public/community service, honors and awards, publications, foreign language proficiencies, and any other significant achievements and involvements.
 As to work history, include significant employment during and post-college (including organization name, dates of employment, and hours worked).
 Your resume should be no more than two typed pages and in a font size no smaller than 11 point.